 STEPS TO BE TAKEN IF MATERIAL IS RELEASED OR SPILLED: CAUTION!
 Highpressure gas.
 Asphyxiant.
 Lack of oxygen can kill.
 Evacuate all personnel from danger area.
 Use selfcontained breathing apparatus where needed.
 Shut off flow if you can do so without risk.
-Ventilate area or move cylinder to a well-ventilated area.
+Ventilate area contained breathing apparatus where needed.
+Shut off flow if you can do so without risk.
+Ventilate are or move cylinder to a well-ventilated area.
 Test for sufficient oxygen, especially in confined spaces, before allowing reentry.